Spot123456/embedded-recruitment-task-0.0.1/README.md

-Step 1: Open the GitHub Editor
+# Step 1: Open the GitHub Editor
 Go to your GitHub repository's README.md file: https://github.com/Spot123456/embedded-recruitment-task-0.0.1/edit/main/README.md

 This will open the GitHub file editor.

-Step 2: Replace the Existing Content
+# Step 2: Replace the Existing Content
 Delete all the existing content in the README.md file.

 Copy the updated README.md content I provided earlier (scroll up to find it).

 Paste the new content into the GitHub editor.

-Step 3: Commit the Changes
+# Step 3: Commit the Changes
 Scroll down to the Commit changes section at the bottom of the page.

 Add a commit message, such as:

-Copy
 Updated README.md with detailed documentation Optionally, add a description if needed.